HandrewOltenish/Godot_Projects/Readme.md

 22. Lesson 5.
 Created functions, and function parameters to draw corners, and rectangles of varying sizes and degrees.
 23. Lesson 6 to 9.
 Function parameters, variables, sub-variables.
 I have used this in C before with structure, in C++ with objects.
 They are similar.
 24. Lesson 10 to 15.
 Function-wide variables, script-wide variables, 2D Vector implementation, and conditions.
+25. Lesson 16 to 17.
+Learned about while loops, and for loops.
+The creators of GDQuest recommend favoring the for loop over the while loop when developing games.
+The reasoning behind this being that while loop can be infinite, making the game unstable and hard to debug.
+The for loop has a finite number of steps and is frendlier.
+I would start implementing the while loop first, as I have previous experience from programming it in C.